• Gluten-Free Recipes

 Jump to Recipe Print Recipe

 This fluffy gluten-free Meyer lemon snack cake is loaded with poppyseeds and infused with bright lemon flavor in each bite.
-A simple gluten free flour blend of oat flour and arrowroot makes this sweet cake into a special treat.
+A simple flour blend of oat flour and arrowroot makes this sweet cake into a special treat.

-Why You'll Love This Recipe
+What You'll Love

 • So lemony.
 Rubbing the lemon zest into the sugar before proceeding with the recipe infuses the cake with lovely lemon fragrance and flavor.
 This is a little trick that can be applied to any cake that calls for citrus zest.